seligman/cloud_sizes/README.template.md

 [[history]]

-An IP map, in the style of [XKCD's map of the Internet](https://xkcd.com/195/), of the big providers:
+An IP map of the big providers, in the style of [XKCD's map of the Internet](https://xkcd.com/195/):

 ![map](images/map.png)